Rhizomatica/puppet/README.md

     puppet agent --test

   **10** - Wait and observe, or not, as you wish. :) Depending on the speed of your internet connection some things might take some time.
 The puppet recipe is still not perfect and may fail due to dependencies on this second run.
 If this happens, goto step 9 until the puppet run completes cleanly.

+  **11** - You should now be running the complete Rhizomatica ecosystem.
+Principally, The Osmo Network-in-the-Box, Freeswitch, kannel, and all the glue inbetween.
+You should also see the web interface to administer your mobile network at `http://localhost/rai`

+  **12** Probably it doesn't quite work yet, because there are some minor configuration steps to be completed.
+See further (work in progress) documentation on the [Rhizomatica Wiki](https://wiki.rhizomatica.org/) or open an issue!